pckerneis/BytebeatCloud/README.md

 There are a few differences with other web implementations:

 - Length is limited to 4096 characters.
-- In float mode, `t` is a seconds counter rather than a sample counter.
 - Only a subset of JS is allowed.
 You cannot use `for`, `if`, `while`, `switch`, `var`, `let`, `const`... ternary operations and implicit declarations with assignment are fine though.

 ## Features